auros-one/engineering-handbook/agent-guidance/workflows/feature-development.md

 - Prevents project abandonment due to increasing complexity
 - Improves code quality through systematic planning and verification
-- Enhances collaboration efficiency between you and the AI assistant
+- Enhances collaboration efficiency with the user
 - Promotes successful project completion with structured guidance
 - Creates maintainable code with comprehensive documentation

-By following this structured approach, you can transform AI coding assistants into effective pair programming partners, enhancing your productivity and code quality.
+By following this structured approach, you can become an effective pair programming partner, enhancing productivity and code quality.